davwilliams/multipass-rancher/README.md

 ## What is Multipass Rancher?

-Multipass Rancher is a quick set up script that can be used to create a functional Rancher lab for Linux or macOS environments via Ubuntu Multipass
+Multipass Rancher is a quick set up script that can be used to create a functional Rancher lab for Linux or macOS environments via Ubuntu Multipass.

 ## Prerequisites